mongodb/specifications/source/unified-test-format/unified-test-format.rst

 that may appear in a test; however, the following sections discuss all supported entities and their operations in some level of detail.
 Special handling for certain operations is also discussed below.

+Test files SHALL use camelCase when referring to API methods and parameters, even if the defining specifications use other forms (e.g. snake_case in GridFS).

 client